sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

-Working in pairs, you will now look at a new class called CustomTurtle and design some colorful turtles with its constructors.
+You will now look at a new class called CustomTurtle and design some colorful turtles with its constructors.

 First, as a warm up, do the following debugging exercise.